CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 ## Validate a cached model

 Use `app/scripts/validate_inference_model.py` only with a complete exact snapshot and a public/de-identified fixture.
+Supply the fixture provenance, de-identification statement, and matching SHA-256 with the command; no fixture or patient data is bundled.
 The cache-only command runs provider and job-compatible result checks, validates declared sections and exact raw-text persistence using temporary recording, and writes metadata under `assets/QA/`.
 A deferred run is expected when `HF_CACHE_DIR` is unset; it does not change catalogue readiness.

 ## Validate Quality